ben-n93/SQL-tips-and-tricks/README.md

 ### Use `EXCLUDE` to... exclude... columns

-Sometimes I want to return all columns from a table except for one and I don't want to have to write out the name of every column in the `SELECT` clause (particularly if there a lot of columns!).
+Sometimes I want to return all columns from a table except for one and I don't want to have to write out the name of every column in the `SELECT` clause (particularly if there are a lot of columns!).
 In this scenario you can use `EXCLUDE`.
-- Be aware that if columns are added to the table without you realising by using `EXCEPT` you will return columns you might not want!
+- Be aware that if columns are added to the table without you realising, by using `EXCEPT` you will return columns you might not want!
 Being lazy can have its consequences.

 ```SQL
 SELECT * EXCLUDE(salary)